pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 921 Regaining Courage

+Today I have recovered my desire to code, maybe I just needed a little rest, when things go wrong too often one loses the mood easily, well tomorrow I hope to code all day long.

 ##### Day 919 A Little Sad

 In this day I was feel strange, I get up at 8:00 am this is late for me, always I get up at 6-7 am